A business that uses any of these common materials probably creates (generates) hazardous waste:

 "Waste designation" is the process of deciding if a certain waste is hazardous and selecting the applicable dangerous waste codes.
-Designation often involves identifying the hazardous chemicals or other constituents in the waste.
+Designation often involves identifying the chemical ingredients or contaminants in the waste.
 It helps ensure that the waste is properly labeled and handled.

-Before the products become waste, information about the hazardous chemicals they contain is listed on the Materials Safety Data Sheets (MSDS).
-Contact suppliers or the product manufacturer for MSDS copies or find more at Ecology’s Clues to Designation Knowledge.
+Before the products become waste, information about the hazardous chemicals they contain is listed on the Materials Safety Data Sheets (MSDS) or Safety Data Sheet (SDS in the Globally Harmonized System).
+Contact suppliers or the product manufacturer for MSDS or SDS copies or find more ideas at Ecology’s website Identify Waste by Knowledge and Research.

-A "waste profile" is a written description of the chemical ingredients in a waste and a listing of the dangerous waste numbers assigned to the waste.
+A "waste profile" describes the chemical ingredients and the dangerous waste numbers assigned to the waste.
 Firms that transport, broker, reclaim or dispose of hazardous waste need a waste profile so that they can manage the waste safely and legally.
-Most private companies and solid waste landfills require a profile or other identification before accepting a waste.
+Most private companies and solid waste landfills require a profile or other identification before accepting potentially hazardous wastes.

-Testing is typically done to determine whether a particular substance is present in the waste, how much of it there is and whether other criteria are salient.
-Testing is sometimes necessary before designating the waste.
-For example, used oil is often field-tested to detect the presence of chlorinated solvents.
-Many wastes, such as untreated photo fixer, are typically designated without testing.
+You may want to test your waste to see if your waste is hazardous.
+For example, used oil is often field-tested to detect chlorinated solvents.
+Many wastes, such as aerosol cans, are typically designated as hazardous without testing.
 Most waste handlers will profile a waste and can arrange to have it tested, if necessary.
 Doing a little research ahead of time may save money on testing.
 Here are some tips: